Postgraduate Diploma/MSc in SCM (Lean SCM Black Belt)

-Minimum second class honours in an Honours primary degree in a relevant area and at least 4 years relevant industrial experience (including cross-functional team lead experience).
+Minimum: Honours (Level 8) Primary degree at 2H2 level in a relevant area and at least 4 years relevant industrial experience (including cross-functional team lead and Lean experience).

-At least 6 years of relevant management experience, including responsibility for teams and cross-functional/supply chain teams.
+(i) at least 6 years of relevant management experience, including responsibility for teams and cross functional/supply chain teams,

-Testimonials of learning or competence through sign-off by an appropriate signatory within the candidate’s organization.
-Applicants must be in a position to effect organizational change.
+Testimonials of learning or competence through sign-off by an appropriate signatory within the candidate's organization.
+Applicants must be in a position to affect organizational change.

-* A 5-credit foundation module in Lean SCM will be provided to candidates who do not have a prerequisite background in this area (for an additional fee of €300).
+Note: A foundation module (FE5201) to the value of 5 credits may be provided to candidates who do not have a pre-requisite background in Lean (for an additional fee of €300).

 For further information, please download the PG Diploma/MSc in SCM (Lean SCM Black Belt) Brochure.